 Most water mains in the municipality are flushed annually, which occasionally results in a temporary drop in water pressure or noticeable discolouration in tap water.
 Should you experience discolouration in your water, run an outside tap for approximately 20 minutes then try your inside tap again to ensure any sediment has been cleared.

 View the 2017 Water Quality Report.
 For any questions regarding water quality, please call Metro Vancouver Water Quality line at 604-451-6010.

 Water Service Charges

 Water consumption costs are charged to most residential and commercial users based on a flat fee.
-This fee is charged annually on the property tax notice due June 30th of each year.
+This fee is charged annually on the property tax notice due the first working day after July 1 of each year.
 Large volume water users and most farms are charged for water based on a metered usage.
 Meter readings and billings are done twice a year for the periods of January to June and July to December.

 Charges provided by the City for sewer-related services of any kind that remain unpaid on December 31st are deemed to be property taxes in arrears.
 These charges are in respect of the property to which the service was provided and are recoverable under the provisions of the Local Government Act.
 They may include tax sale of the related property.

 The Metro Vancouver charge makes up about 65% of the City's sewage budget (including reserve contributions).
 Because other sewage costs are relatively stable from year to year, the City's sewer rates are driven to a large extent by the sewer fees charged by Metro Vancouver.

 New Water Connection